SquareGPS/navixy-api/docs/backend-api/resources/field_service/checkin.md

 ### form/file/create

 Creates a new file entry associated with form's field.
+If you have multiple files to upload, be sure to add a brief delay between uploading each one to ensure a smooth process.

 #### parameters